DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 </figure>
  <p></p>

-In this methods the state-value function is applied also to the second state of transistion.
-From the TD learning of value functions throughout this book, the one-step return is often superior to the actual return in terms of its variance and computational congeniality.
-The critic introduces bias into the actors gradient estimaes, but often desibale for the same reason that bootstrapping TD methods are often superiour to Monte Carlo methos (substantially reduced variande)

 ## 3) DDPG
 Simplyfied DDPG is descibed as an DQN-Methode for contious space since it applies many of the same techniques[1]: